BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/README.md

 Motherlessboard?
 Rage no longer!
 A quick install of our fresh new *AdBlocker 2000* will clear those right up.
 Never be bothered by those pesky ads again!

+### Guaranteed M0RQ, Cutie Killer, and Heartfull Splodger

+There are three chests hidden around in the Claptastic Voyage DLC which provide, respectively, the M0RQ shield, and the unique glitch weapons Cutie Killer and Heartfull Splodger.
+These chests are intended to only be available once per playthrough, but some bug in Borderlands can sometimes cause the chests to spawn already open, which prevents the player from receiving the loot during the current playthrough.
+This mod simply makes it so that those chests will always spawn in an openable state, so the player can always get that loot.

 ### Guaranteed Phonic